 GLOBAL BIRD PHOTOS is dedicated to working together with like-minded North American professional bird photographers in educating and inspiring the general public in the beauty of birds.
-With knowledge and today’s cameras with the high ISO coupled with long lenses, this can be achieved without harassing the subjects.
-Follow Global Bird Photos
+This site specializes in the photography of adult birds interacting with their young and capturing prey.
+With knowledge and today’s cameras with the high ISO coupled with long lenses and high speed strobes, this can be achieved without harassing the subjects.

 This is the first world-renowned wildlife (bird) photographer to agree to appear on my blog after a short exchange of messages.
 His web site is:

 Bjorn responded immediately saying that in Singapore they used these simple rules:

 He also said that he did not agree to the use of artificial lights at nests.